Sister Sleuths by Nell Darby

 So, how realistic were those early portrayals of intrepid amateurs assisting stumped police officers?
 Regarding the nature of their cases: not very.
 Bread and butter work for private detectives included divorce and family issues, store detective work, missing persons, secret shadowing, will disputes, locating birth certificates, adoption cases, insurance cases, and accident investigation.
 Not too many locked room mysteries or arsenic poisonings!

-Many thanks to Nell Darby and Pen & Swords Books Ltd. for my advanced reading copy.
+Many thanks to Nell Darby, Pen & Swords Books Ltd., and NetGalley for my advanced reading copy.